Media richness theory: Relational communication

 Kashian and Walther (2018) find that asynchronous communication is a better medium for reducing conflict between people who have generally positive opinions/attributions of their partners than does the face-to-face medium.
 The authors credit relational intimacy and attending positive attributions made by the partners as a potential reason for overcoming asynchronous communication's alleged shortcomings as espoused by the media synchronicity theory, which "[contends] that synchronous media are best for convergent conflict communication" (2018, p.
 7, citing Dennis et al., 2008).
 The authors conclude, "asynchronous CMC is a beneficial medium for online conflict among satisfied couples" (2018, p.
 19).

 In another study, Koutamanis et al. (2013) suggest that adolescents' engagement through instant messaging may actually serve to improve their respective abilities to enter into in-person relationships in the real world.
 The authors focus on textual communication via electronic means.
 Although the written word is generally considered to be one of the leanest forms of communication regardless of how it is delivered according to the media richness theory, this study illustrates how texting may enhance adolescents' ability to later succeed with face-to-face interactions that come after a certain amount of interaction through textual correspondence.

 In a 2016 article, Lisiecka et al. point out that, although it has been generally accepted that "media other than face-to-face are considered an obstacle rather than an equally effective means of information transfer" (2016, p.
 13), their results suggest that computer-mediated communication "has become similarly natural and intuitive as face-to-face contacts" (2016, p.
 13).

 Tong and Walther (2015) argue that unlike predictions attributed to early computer-mediated communication theories like the media richness (Daft & Lengel, 1986) and media naturalness (Kock, 2004) theories, nonverbal communication may not be "essential to the behavioral transfer and perceptual interpretation of expectancies" (2015, p.
 204).
 And further suggest that face-to-face communication may negatively skew people's interactions if the participants' first impressions are influenced by biases that are responsive to visual cues.

 Deception

 Deception, in the context of communication theory, occurs when the sender knowingly conveys a false message to the receiver.
 According to Buller and Burgoon, "deception occurs when communicators control the information contained in their messages to convey a meaning that departs from the truth as they know it."
 This idea is central to the Interpersonal deception theory.
 Additional research has analyzed the relationship between media richness and the communication of deceptive messages.
 Richer media, especially those that transmit non-verbal cues such tone of voice, facial expression or gestures, show lesser incidences of deceptive messages than lean media.
 By leveraging a richer media, interlocutors develop stronger affective bonds which mitigates the likelihood that one speaker will try to deceive another.
-When honesty is not considered the best policy, learner media, such as e-mail, allows for a stronger possibility of deception.
+When honesty is not considered the best policy, leaner media, such as e-mail, allows for a stronger possibility of deception.